openstack-archive/collectd-openstack-plugins/kolla/installation.rst

 The other entries you need to edit in this file are outlined below:

-* Include the "ModulePath" to the collectd-ceilometer-plugin directory.
+* Include the "ModulePath" to the collectd-openstack-plugins directory.

     ::